When I'm working with an author, I invest fully.

 What genres do you love to edit?

 I love editing, so I'm open to any genre, with maybe the exception of sci-fi/fantasy, and that's mostly because I don't read enough of those genres to understand what might be problem areas or story gaps.
-My advice would be something like, "Add more Chewbacca!" which maybe isn't that useful.
+My advice would be something like, "Add more Chewbacca!," which maybe isn't that useful.
 In nonfiction, I'm fascinated by cookbooks that are more like stories/family histories, as well as anything on true crime, interior design, sports cars, and the craft of writing.

 What do you love most about editing?

 I love helping authors see their raw thoughts and feelings come to life on the page.
 Drafting a novel can be cumbersome, lonely. and daunting—but I consider the editing/revision process a reward for getting that first draft down.
 To help writers through that next step makes me giddy.

 Who's your ideal writer match?
 What are you looking for in a coaching client?

 I look for passion and determination, a commitment to learning and being open to feedback.
 Writerly doubt is a REAL thing, and it's OK to get deflated, but the most successful writers pick themselves up and keep going.
 I can help, but the heart has to come from the writer.
 That's who I want to work with.